 CEO and Founder of Kruze Consulting

-For starters, begin outlining what your key expenses will be.
-For example: payroll, rent, COGS in some cases, M&E, etc. Tim Berry (in this thread) did a beautiful job of outlining how these financials should be shown.
-While you may have a good idea of what these categories will cost, ask around to your network to make sure that you’re in the ballpark.
+7. For starters on creating the projected expenses, begin outlining what your key expenses will be.
+For example: payroll, rent, COGS in some cases, M&E, etc. While you may have a good idea of what these categories will cost, ask around to your network to make sure that you’re in the ballpark.
 Rents and salaries can vary widely depending on your metro.

 3 Statement Model.
 Include a Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
 Each should balance and tie back to each other (this gets tricky).